UtrechtUniversity/miffy/ReadMe.md

 4. Enter your email adress and click *Next*
 5. Enter your password and click *Request download*

-Make sure that the data download package is saved as **username_YYYYMMDD.zip** (i.e., Instagram handle and date of download).
+Instagram will deliver your data in a compressed zip folder with format **username_YYYYMMDD.zip** (i.e., Instagram handle and date of download).
+For Mac users this might be different, so make sure to check that all provided files are zipped into one folder with the name **username_YYYYMMDD.zip**.

 ### Input folder

 After the repository is cloned and the data package is downloaded, create a new folder within the cloned repository (e.g., 'input').
-Here, the following files need to be saved:
+This folder is used to store all Instagram data packages:
-* **Data package**: All necessary zipped data download packages (username_YYYYMMDD.zip)
+* **Data package**: All necessary *zipped* data download packages (username_YYYYMMDD.zip)

-* **First names file**: A list with the most common (Dutch) names (Firstnames_NL.lst)
+Before you can run the software, you need to make sure that the main repository folder contains the following items:
 * **Facial blurring software**: The *frozen_east_text_detection.pb* software, necessary for the facial blurring of images and videos, can be downloaded from [GitHub](https://github.com/oyyd/frozen_east_text_detection.pb)
 * **Participant file**\*: An overview of all participants' usernames and participant IDs (e.g., participants.csv)

 **\*** N.B.
 Only relevant for participant based studies with *predefined* participant IDs.
-The participant list needs to be saved as a csv file containing 2 columns; the first being the original instagram handles (e.g., janjansen) and the second the participant IDs (e.g., PP001).
+This file can have whatever name you prefer, as long as it is saved as .csv and contains 2 columns; the first being the original instagram handles (e.g., janjansen) and the second the participant IDs (e.g., PP001).

 ## Run software